kubernetes-sigs/lws/keps/848-disaggregatedset-placement-policy/README.md

 ### Accelerator Portability

 The entire mechanism is pod (anti-)affinity over a node-label `topologyKey`; it contains no GPU- or TPU-specific logic.
 It works for any accelerator (or none) as long as the domain's nodes share a consistent label and `topology` names that label.
-For TPUs, point `topology` at the node label that marks the TPU domain you want to co-locate within (managed TPU node pools apply topology labels automatically; custom domains require the cluster to label nodes).
+For TPUs, point `topology` at the node label that marks the TPU domain you want to co-locate within (managed TPU node pools likely apply topology labels automatically; custom domains would require the cluster to label nodes).

 ### Test Plan